Best Masticating Juicer

 You can't use a dishwasher to clean the various parts of the Omega, but it is so easy to clean by hand that you won't even want to.

 All of the components of the Omega are very easy to clean — handy, as they are not rated as being safe for a dishwasher.
 The Aicok is almost as easy to clean, but the pulp container is a little on the small side and the lid can give you a few slight issues due to the small size of the outlet on it.
 However, you can always put the Aicok's components in the dishwasher.

-Next, the pair of Breville models both earned an 8 out of 10 when it came to ease of cleaning.
-These models were both relatively identical, including quality cleaning brushes.
+Next, the pair of Breville models and the Mooka earned an 8 out of 10 when it came to ease of cleaning.
+The Breville models are both essentially identical, including quality cleaning brushes.
 None of the parts are particularly difficult to clean by hand and the majority of them are dishwasher safe.

-Following the Breville's, the Hamilton Beach Big Mouth earned a 6 out of 10.
+Following the pair of Breville appliances and the Mooka, the Hamilton Beach Big Mouth earned a 6 out of 10.
 We weren't huge fans of the included cleaning tool, as it was poorly constructed and lost bristles whenever we used it.
 It wasn't a huge pain to clean the various components, but it wasn't particularly easy either.
 It is safe to use the dishwasher to clean them though.

 The remainder of the products all earned a 5 out of 10 for being relatively mediocre when it came to being easy to clean.
 The Cuisinart did not include a brush and had a variety of hard to reach places that would trap juice or pulp residue, but it is dishwasher safe.
 The Gourmia and BELLA are the same, with no included brush and a handful of cracks and crevices that are hard to clean.
 These are also both dishwasher safe.